duck-nukem/platform-rs/README.md

 ## Core

 - [x] Production-like sessions (redis/db)
-    - Implemented in [src/session.rs](src/session.rs) but unused - `CookieStore` is used instead.
-It's a best practice to keep session in a database so they can be invalidated.
-I'm willing to sacrifice on this as the 3rd party package doesn't allow to easily assign users to sessions, making this security feature difficult to implement.
-      Mass invalidation of sessions is still possible by changing the secret they're signed with.
 - [x] i18n in templates
 - [x] route guards (e.g. -> 401 redirect to login)
 - [x] JS Nonce for security -> see GreetingsTemplate / logged_in.html